3r3bu5x9/Prismatic-Night/README.md

 This is commented by default.
 So the url bar, addons, and other stuff can be accessed by hovering on the tab area with your mouse.

 If this is uncommented, you need to press **Ctrl+L** to access the url bar and other stuff.
 I prefer this mode as I find the access on hover a little annoying.
-So i've included it too.
+So i've included it too.(previously this was the default mode but some people who weren't aware of the Ctrl+L feature was having problem.
+So i decided to make this optional and the access on hover default).

 **Setting the theme...**
 Place both chrome and startpage(or startpage_alt) in .mozilla/firefox/PROFILE/ to use them.
 You can get the location of your PROFILE dir in about:profiles.
 Set the startpage for Home in preferences and restart.